Che Guevara: International commemoration

 After pictures of the dead Guevara began being circulated and the circumstances of his death were being debated, Che's legacy began to spread.
 Demonstrations in protest against his "assassination" occurred throughout the world, and articles, tributes, and poems were written about his life and death.
 Rallies in support of Guevara were held from "Mexico to Santiago, Algiers to Angola, and Cairo to Calcutta".
 The population of Budapest and Prague lit candles to honor Guevara's passing, and the picture of a smiling Che appeared in London and Paris.

 A few months later, riots broke out in Berlin, France, and Chicago, and the unrest spread to the American college campuses.
-Young men and women wore Che Guevara T-shirts and carried his pictures during their protest marches.
+Young men and women wore Che T-shirts and carried his pictures during their protest marches.
 In the view of military historian Erik Durschmied: "In those heady months of 1968, Che Guevara was not dead.
 He was very much alive."

-Even in the United States, the government which Guevara so vigorously denounced, students began to emulate his style of dress, donning military fatigues, berets, and growing their hair and beards to show that they too were opponents of U.S. foreign policy.
+US students began to emulate his style of dress, donning military fatigues, berets, and growing their hair and beards to show that they too were opponents of U.S. foreign policy.
 For instance, the Black Panthers began to style themselves "Che-type" while adopting his trademark black beret, while Arab guerrillas began to name combat operations in his honor.
 Radical left-wing activists responded to Guevara's apparent indifference to rewards and glory, and concurred with Guevara's sanctioning of violence as a necessity to instill socialist ideals.